 - Condenser Microphone.
 This is the most common type of microphone you’ll find in a studio.
 A condenser capsule consists of a thin membrane, or diaphragm, in close proximity to a solid metal plate.
 The diaphragm must be electrically conductive so when sound waves hit it, the diaphragm moves back and forth relative to the solid backplate and creates an electrical signal.
 Condenser microphones come in small- and large-diaphragm varieties.
 In general, the larger the diaphragm, the more sensitive and more delicate the microphone.
 Because of this, large-diaphragm condenser microphones are typically used on vocals, acoustic guitars, and as room mics, while small-diaphragm condensers are used for close-miking instruments and as overheads for drums.

 Most studios have at least one MIDI keyboard controller for playing synthesizers and virtual instruments.
-Pad controllers are also common for triggering drum samples while constructing beats for just about any genre of music.
+Pad controllers, like the PreSonus ATOM, are also common for triggering drum samples while constructing beats for just about any genre of music.
 Some keyboard and pad controllers also include knobs and faders for controlling effects and other features in your recording software.
 MIDI control surfaces are a convenient way to adjust levels and effects parameters and control your software’s recording transport (Record, Play, Pause, and so on).

 The PreSonus FaderPort™-series control surfaces connect via USB and provide touch-sensitive, motorized, 100 mm faders for writing fades and automation in real-time.
 These surface controllers also give you access to your DAW’s recording transport, solo, window selection, and much more.
 Control surfaces are designed to put your mix under your fingers rather than your mix for a more natural and dynamic approach to production.